polarityio/shodan-enterprise/README.md

 To learn more about Shodan, please visit the [official website](https://www.shodan.io/).

+## Shodan Enterprise Integration Options
+### Max Number Of Results:
+The maximum number of results we will return from the internetdb data set when you search.

-## **Shodan Enterprise Integration Options**
+## **Database and API Integration Options**
 Internally, this integration is downloading a compressed database containing the `data/internetdb` data, decompressing it, and formatting it for searching.
 This process can require anywhere from 30-1200GB of storage, depending on your configuration and can take upwards of 30 minutes when first running the integration.
-Due to the nature of obtaining this data, we have put all of the settings/options for this integration in the `./config/config.js` file.
+Due to the nature of obtaining this data, we have put all of the settings/options related to the database and API for this integration in the `./config/config.js` file.
 After changing a setting  in the `config.js` you will need to restart your integration using the `Actions -> Restart Integration` dropdown option.

 > ***NOTE:*** If you are getting errors that do not seem to have an obvious solution, try running `npm run reset-database` then restarting the integration. (*Warning*: This will delete the current database refresh progress, and force a clean database refresh)